Slacker Cats: Ingrid and Latoyah

+Ingrid and Latoyah are two grey British Shorthairs, who Eddie thinks are hot.
+They are voiced by Masasa Moyo and Alex Borstein, respectively.

 Louise

-She is one of the only main human characters and is Buckley's owner.
-Technically their relationship can be viewed as somewhat closer as humans can understand cats and vice versa on the show, but she still treats him as her pet for the most part.
+She is one of two main human characters.
+She is Buckley's owner and can speak to and understand Buckley, but she still treats him as a pet most of the time.
 Buckley has a romantic infatuation with Louise and hopes to one day consummate their relationship, although she is oblivious to the fact.
 Buckley even said that he once proposed to her.
-Voiced by Nicole Sullivan.
+She is voiced by Nicole Sullivan.